Jungholz is a small Austria village in the foothills of the Alps. The town has a couple of ski lifts, and a seemingly endless supply of hotels.

 Thursday, July 7

 Sometimes I wonder why I go to sleep, cause it seems every time I wake up for a street luge event, its raining, today was no exception.
 I decided to sit out the morning practice, but about 20 die hard riders didn't.
-Each run they hit the hill a little harder.

 The rain didn't let up throughout the day, but some continued to ride.